Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/index.md

-# Announcement: Intro to Supercomputing with LUMI - Hybrid course, October 20-21, 2025, on-site in Tallinn and online
+# Intro to Supercomputing with LUMI - Hybrid course, October 20-21, 2025, on-site in Tallinn and online

 !!!
 Note
     If you are looking for course materials, check the materials from the